Open-Data-Uganda/website/content/about.md

 ---
-title: "About Open Data Uganda"
+title: 'About Open Data Uganda'
-description: "Learn about our mission to make data accessible and transparent in Uganda"
+description: 'Learn about our mission to make data accessible and transparent in Uganda'
 date: 2025-04-11
 draft: false
+layout: 'about'
 ---

 # About Open Data Uganda